 - Pelvic stabilization

-Soft tissue manual therapy, like all forms of chiropractic work, is usually met with a degree of skepticism because questions remain about its overall effectiveness for alleviating pain in the long-term.
-It is important to remember that while soft tissue manual therapy may provide temporary pain relief, it does not necessarily treat the underlying cause of the pain, such as a prolapsed disc, facet disease, or failed back surgery syndrome.
+Soft tissue manual therapy, like other forms of chiropractic work, is usually met with a degree of skepticism because questions remain about its overall effectiveness for alleviating pain in the long-term.
+It is important to remember that while soft tissue manual therapy may provide temporary pain relief, it does not necessarily treat the underlying cause of the pain, such as a prolapsed disc, facet disease or failed back surgery syndrome.
 Therefore, it is important to understand the source of your pain and to have proper expectations for treatment.
-That being said, chiropractics, as part of a larger conservative treatment plan, can improve blood flow, stretch the muscles, and facilitate the healing process.

-If you continue to experience back or neck pain after several weeks of soft tissue manual therapy and are searching for lasting relief, contact Laser Spine Institute to learn about how one of our safe and effective outpatient procedures may be able to help you rediscover your life without neck or back pain.
+If you continue to experience neck or back pain after several weeks of soft tissue manual therapy and are searching for lasting relief, contact Laser Spine Institute to learn about how one of our outpatient procedures may be able to help you rediscover your life without neck or back pain.
 Ask for your no-cost MRI review* today to find out if you are a potential candidate for our minimally invasive spine surgery.